Sustainability Services

 Our counselors and financial advisors offer both one-on-one consultations and group workshops providing the knowledge and tools needed for clients to make sound decisions, improve the management of their finances and realize their financial goals.
 We help clients at all stages of financial knowledge: from opening a bank account for the first time to establishing credit and savings to purchasing a first home, from building credit to understanding the costs of homeownership and preventing foreclosure.
 All these services are offered free of charge.

-The following services are offered in Cantonese, Mandarin, Hindi, Hmong, Korean and other Asian languages:
+The following services are offered in Cantonese, Mandarin, Burmese, among other languages:

 • Fair Housing Pre-Purchase Education Workshops